-The Town shall continue to coordinate its transportation planning efforts with the plans and programs of the Palm Beach Transportation Planning Agency (TPA) and the Florida Department of Transportation's Adopted 5-Year Work Program and take into consideration public transportation, bicycle, and pedestrian access in future transportation planning.
+The Town shall continue to cCoordinate the Town's its transportation planning efforts with the plans and programs of the Metropolitan Planning Organization Palm Beach Transportation Planning Agency (TPA) and the Florida Department of Transportation's Adopted 5-Year Work Program and take into consideration public transportation, and bicycle, and pedestrian ways access in future transportation planning.

-The Town shall continue to review this Element regularly to determine its consistency with the Florida Department of Transportation's adopted Five Year Work Program and plans of the TPA and make appropriate recommendations to these agencies regarding proposed projects that will impact the major collectors and minor arterials leading into the Town.
+The Town will shall continue to review this Element on a regularly basis to determine its consistency with the Florida Department of Transportation's adopted Five (5)-Year Work Program and plans of the Metropolitan Planning Organization Palm Beach Transportation Planning Agency (TPA) and make appropriate recommendations to these agencies regarding proposed projects that will improve impact design deficiencies on the major thoroughfares collectors and minor arterials leading into the Town.

-The Town shall consider the appropriateness of, or effects upon, bicycle and pedestrian infrastructure during the planning for construction or expansion of any major transportation facilities within its municipal limits.
+The Town shall consider the appropriateness forof, or effects upon, bicycle and pedestrian ways infrastructure during the planning for construction or expansion of any major transportation facilities within its municipal limits.

-The Town shall continue to coordinate between several local, county, state, and federal agencies responsible for street and right-of-way signage to avoid the placement of repetitious, poorly located, and confusing signage within the Town.
+The Town shall continue to coordinate between several local, county, state, and federal agencies responsible for street and right-of-way signage to improve avoid the placement of repetitious, poorly located, aesthetically unpleasing and confusing signage within the Town.
+Community awareness shall also be advanced to educate the public about the Town's initiatives and the advantages of proper signage.

-The Town shall continue to coordinate with the TPA, FDOT, and PalmTran to evaluate pedestrian, bicycle, and mass transit infrastructure provided within the Town.
-The Town may also consider enhancement grants through the TPA, FDOT, and other available sources to fund bicycle, pedestrian and other multimodal improvements within the Town, as opportunities arise.
+The Town will shall continue to coordinate with the MPO, TPA, FDOT, and PalmTran to ensure evaluate that pedestrian, bicycle, and mass transit connections are infrastructure provided within the Town.
+The Town will may also seek consider enhancement grants through the MPO TPA, FDOT, and other available sources to fund bicycle, and pedestrian and other multimodal improvements within the Town, as opportunities arise.

-The Town shall continue to coordinate with the City of West Palm Beach and the City of Lake Worth Beach to ensure interconnectivity with these jurisdictions in terms of pedestrian and bicycle facilities, where feasible.
+The Town will shall continue to coordinate with the City of West Palm Beach and the City of Lake Worth Beach to ensure interconnectivity with these jurisdictions in terms of pedestrian and bicycle facilities, where feasible.